-Some Ways to Tackle The Issues and Problems Faced By Women
+Some Ways to Tackle the Issues and Problems Faced by Women

 Raising your voice against the horrendous crime of child marriage and sexual harassment, and try to challenge such events and do your best to stop them.
 The government also should take steps in punishing those who practice these.
 Making education gender-sensitive can be a very positive first step towards giving girls equal rights and opportunities in society.
 It can be done by ensuring that the school textbooks promote positive stereotypes, have information about women leaders and activities that can bridge the gap between men and women.

 The important step can be to give proper value to 'women's work'.
 When the superiors appreciate somebody’s work the gender should not come into play and only the work must be judged, only then discrimination at the workplace can be stopped.
-It is high time to get women into power, when women are in decision making roles they can take better decisions about what will run a society smoothly because they are sensitive and understand a woman’s life, the problems she faces and the perspective.
+It is high time to get women into power, when women are in decision making roles they can make better decisions about what will run a society smoothly because they are sensitive and understand a woman’s life, the problems she faces and the perspective.

-Short Essay on Issues and Problems Faced By Women in India
+Short Essay on Issues and Problems Faced by Women in India

-It is so sad to see that so much, inhuman and machine level expertise is expected from them and yet nobody is happy with them.
+It is so sad to see that so much inhuman and machine level expertise is expected from them and yet nobody is happy with them.
 They are ill-treated on roads, public transports, at the workplace and even in their own homes and personal relationships.
 The problems are many like dowry-related harassment, right from childhood young girls are neglected and not encouraged for personal growth which creates a weak foundation for their entire love.
 When girls from such toxic environments grow up they tolerate domestic violence, marital rape and even they do not speak up when they encounter abusive behaviour in a relationship.

 The problems are in every sphere of life for women and to stop that we have to be understanding of them.
-As a society, we should support girl education and seeing women in powerful positions in government offices and the corporate world and enforce stricter laws for those who harass other in any form.
+As a society, we should support girl education and seeing women in powerful positions in government offices and the corporate world and enforce stricter laws for those who harass others in any form.
 The way to grow is together and empowering women will build up a nation that is very powerful and when women grow they build up economies.
 When we as a nation do not turn a blind eye to women’s contribution we will prosper in many ways.

-Women are more compassionate and empathetic than men and that often is considered as a sign of weakness, men must realise patriarchy and the ego that do no good by women is not helping them either.
+Women are more compassionate and empathetic than men and that often is considered as a sign of weakness, men must realize patriarchy and the ego that does no good by women is not helping them either.
 Women have so many issues that we cannot articulate and they are facing so much without complaining so there should be a collective effort by everyone to support women if they have a problem and fight against the wrong-doers for justice and equality.
 And also encourage young girls to speak up if any issue arises without fear.
 Equality for work contribution and pay must be a norm and at home, men must also contribute to the domestic chores.
 There is still a long way to go but we can go when we take a step together.